A Home Away From Home

 Details about the current Kindergarten fees can be found here

-Films & Articles on Steiner Waldorf Early Years
+Worldwide Steiner Waldorf Early Years

 Our internationally-recognized curriculum, practiced in over 2,000 Kindergartens in some 80 countries, on every habitable continent, considered the first seven years of a child’s life as deeply important.
+The rhythmical aspect of the kindergarten differs from most other early years settings and here is why.